-To support wildcard (\) in objectname, JMX collector supports generic resource types.
-JMX configuration requires two changes for this to work:
+In order to support wildcard (\) in objectname, JMX collector supports generic resource types.
+Two changes needed to jmx configuration for this to work.

-• Create a custom resource type in etc/resource-types.d/.
-For example, there is already a definition in jmx-resource.xml that defines a custom resource for Kafka lag
+• Create a custom resource type in etc/resource-types.d/ for ex: there is already a definition in jmx-resource.xml which defines a custom resource for kafka lag

-• Match the resourceType name as resource-type in MBean definition:
+• Match the resourceType name as resource-type in mbean definition